 - We are looking for experts to synthesise the literature and to comment on the outcomes of the review in a meaningful and clinically relevant way.

 - The topic must be of relevance to clinicians with the key question ‘will the findings change what practitioners do?’’

 - Succinct and focussed reviews, with questions that are topical, novel or controversial that will attract readers and researchers to the journal are more likely to be accepted.

 - The literature search should have been completed within 12 months of manuscript submission.

-- A completed PRISMA checklist and flow diagram should accompany the submission.
+- A completed PRISMA checklist is required and should accompany the submission as supplemental material.

 - Please include a summary box summarising in 3-4 clear and specific bullet points ‘What is already known’ and 'What are the new findings'.

 - Systematic review registration: please provide the registry and number (if registered) in the methods section.

 - Please consider whether the topic warrants a systematic review or whether a scoping review would be more appropriate.
 See here for guidance.space

 Narrative review articles should provide in-depth reviews (in the order of 4000-4500 words) of both established and new areas in sports and exercise medicine.
 If you feel your review warrants additional length, please consult the editorial office and/or mention the reason in your Cover letter.
 As a commitment to the values of equity, diversity, and inclusion (EDI) in research and publications, BJSM is encouraging researchers to consider how EDI principles are integrated into their study and research teams.
 As such, we require authors of Research Articles to add an Equity, Diversity, and Inclusion statement in the Methods section.
 Please see more details above.